 These regions support one of the last intact, large tropical marine ecosystems on the planet.
 A global analysis of human impacts on the marine environment rated Northern Australia as one of the only relatively pristine coastal areas left on Earth.

 While Traditional Owners of this coast have an intimate knowledge of their sea country developed over countless generations, scientists are only now beginning to understand the staggering breadth of wildlife that lives here.

 Until recently, the remoteness of these waters protected tropical sealife from threats felt elsewhere, but increasing pressure from fishing, and the massive expansion of the oil and gas industry are threatening the long-term future of these underwater icons.

 With increasing human pressure on the world’s tropical marine environments, Australia has a global responsibility to protect these tropical sea treasures.

 Effectively protected, our Ningaloo-Pilbara, Kimberley, Top End and Gulf waters will be a global haven that helps safeguard the world’s endangered sea turtles, vulnerable dugong, rare dolphins, migratory whales, and fragile coral reefs.

-On the 16th of November 2012, Australia’s Federal Environment Minister Tony Burke recently announced a proposed network of marine reserves.
-This network of reserves covers 492 920 km2 and includes 21 separate marine reserves throughout Australia’s tropical seas to the North and North West of our continent.
+On the 16th of November 2012, Australia’s Federal Environment Minister Tony Burke set in law the worlds largest network of marine reserves.
+This network of reserves covers 492 920 km2 and includes 21 separate marine reserves throughout Australia’s tropical seas to the north and north west of our continent.
 This is a necessary, important and historic step forward for the protection of Australia’s marine life yet still less than 7% of these waters are highly protected in marine sanctuaries.